hnrymrtnz/hnrymrtnz/README.md

 </h1>

 <p align="center">
   My name is Henry Martinez and I'm currently studying Computer Science at California State University, Northridge.
-My particular interests are in artificial intelligence and data science, however, I would love to pursue a career in software engineering.
-More than anything, I enjoy satiating my curiosity with each passing day and aspire to learn as much as I possibly can about all things related to computer science!
+My particular interests lie in cybersecurity and how we can help secure identities and privacy, particualrly for underpriviledged communities.
+In my free time I enjoy learning about various identity and access management topics like single sign-on, and enjoy pursuing certifications.
 </P>

 <p align="center">